Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1960

-I suppose I could make a case that if I wanted to choose the five most reflective pieces of pop culture (be they book, movie, painting, TV show, sculpture, photo, LP or song) that captured the look and feel of the oh-so-brief vortex where the stable and sturdy Eisenhower ‘50s morphed into the volatile but dynamic ‘60s of John Kennedy, this amazing little jazz number, the album that spawned it, and the artwork on the LP's cover just might be three of those five things.
+I suppose I could make a case that if you wanted to choose the five pieces of pop culture that best captured the look and feel of the oh-so-brief vortex during which the stable and sturdy ‘50s of Ike morphed over and became the volatile ‘60s of JFK, this amazing little number, the album that spawned it, and the artwork on the LP's cover just might be three of those five things.

 127. Hey Joe